nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 is maintained, by rate limiting traffic below the actual throughput of a circuit.
-For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry tens of thousands of circuits simultaneously.
+For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry tens of thousands of circuits simultaneously (and in multi-instance Tor relays, hundreds of thousands of circuits, on the same machine).

 Unfortunately, Tor's end-to-end flow control is not congestion control.
 Its window sizes are currently fixed.
-This means there is no signal when queuing occurs, no fine-grained limiting of queue size through pushback, and no way to estimate the bandwidth capacity of a circuit from the position of a relay.
-Thus, there is currently no way to do the fine-grained queue management necessary to create such a queue and rate limit traffic effectively enough to keep this queue from draining to empty, without also risking that aggregate queuing would cause out-of-memory conditions on fast relays.
+This means there is no signal when queuing occurs, and thus no ability to limit queue size through pushback.
+This means there is currently no way to do the fine-grained queue management necessary to create such a queue and rate limit traffic effectively enough to keep this queue from draining to empty, without also risking that aggregate queuing would cause out-of-memory conditions on fast relays.

 Even beyond these major technical hurdles, additional latency is also unappealing to the wider Internet community, for the simple reason that